 Romance Sphere presently accepts submissions only from members of the Harvard community, including visiting lecturers, visiting scholars, and alumni, as well as faculty and students from institutions with whom the department has reciprocal agreements.
 Additionally, contributors at conferences and events hosted by RLL may submit their contributions for inclusion on the "Conference Proceedings" page.

-Email all manuscripts and other materials to firstname.lastname@example.org.
+Email all manuscripts and other materials to any member in the editorial board.
 In the subject line specify the genre (one of the following: Review, Essay, Video, Words & images) followed by the linguistic area to which it primarily refers (one of the following: French, Italian, Portuguese, Spanish, Romance studies).
 Large files may be copied on a flahs drive and mailed to: Romance Sphere, Department of Romance Languages, Harvard University, Boylston Hall, Cambridge, MA 02138.

 It is important that you submit also: